Tyronezzz/Tyronezzz-calculus-solver/README.md

 ```

 ### Laws
 We are using the following laws.
-The first part is used to do the derivitive operation and the rest is used to simply the result.
+The first 9 laws are used to do the derivitive operation and the rest is used to simply the result.

 - "add : (x, a+b)=(x, a)+(x, b)",
 - "chain rule : (x, a*b)=(x, a)*b+a*(x, b)",